Tehmina Sunny: Personal life

 Sunny was born in Croydon, England.
 She received a scholarship for playing the violin and viola.
 With no previous training, she was a finalist for the BBC cross-country search for acting talent.
 Sunny attended University of Leeds in England, where she studied Business Information Systems with an emphasis on Artificial Intelligence and Computer Science.
-This combined with marketing and business studies earned her a bachelor of science degree with honours.
+Combined with marketing and business studies, this earned her a bachelor of science degree with honours.
 Her career change into the entertainment industry was unplanned.
+She divides her time between New York and London.